 Does NYCDA provide housing?

 Yes.
-We provide housing for students in the Professional Training Programs and the four-week Summer Program at the St. George Student Residence.
+We provide housing for students in the Professional Training Programs and the four-week Summer Program at our student residence in Brooklyn Heights.
 Early applications are recommended as space is limited.

 Do you accept international students?

 Yes.
-We provide housing for students in the Professional Training Programs and the four-week Summer Program at the St. George Student Residence.
-Early applications are recommended.
 NYCDA is eligible to certify enrollment for F-1 visas for those who qualify.
 All students must be fluent and literate in English.

 Is Financial Aid available?